 Note: This blog post is from 2011.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.
+And I may revise the content as necessary.

 Hey folks, just a heads up (for those who may not have seen all the tweets and list messages) that this week is the Adobe CF Developer Week

 Update, Recording: Note that this session was recorded.
 You can view it here, but note that you must login with an Adobe ID to see it.